boj/boj/README.md

 ## Profile

 My name is Brian Jones and I hail from Eagle River, Alaska.
-I moved back to this beautiful state in 2018 after having lived in Japan for 12 years.
+I moved back to this beautiful state in 2018 after having lived in Japan for 12 years working as a mobile game developer.
 I enjoy hiking with my daughter and our two border collies.

 I've worn both EM and IC hats throughout my career.
 For thoughts on how I approach management and leadership please see my [Manager README](https://managerreadme.com/readme/mojobojo).